Collaboration or Mediation?

 Mediation

-Divorce mediation is a process in which a couple works with a neutral, third-party mediator to reach an agreement on all key aspects of the divorce, such as spousal support, custody of minor children, and division of marital assets and debts.
-Unlike judges, mediators do not impose an outcome on either of you: his or her role is to help you reach resolutions that are appropriate to your unique needs and circumstances.
+Divorce mediation is a process in which a couple works with a neutral, third-party mediator.
+Mediation’s goal is for you to agree on all critical aspects of the divorce, such as alimony and spousal support, custody of minor children, and division of marital assets and debts.
+Unlike judges, mediators do not impose an outcome on either of you.
+Their role is to help you reach resolutions appropriate to your unique needs and circumstances.

-Although mediation is not a courtroom process, you and your spouse will each retain your own, independent legal counsel (often called “reveiw counsel”) to consult with you prior to your signing the final settlement agreement.
+Although mediation is not a courtroom process, you and your spouse will each retain your independent legal counsel.
+We call these independent attorneys “review counsel,” and they consult with you individually before you sign the final settlement agreement.

 Collaborative Divorce

 Collaborative divorce is another process that allows you and your spouse to reach a divorce settlement without appearing in court.
-Each of you will hire an attorney with specific training in collaborative divorce, and there may be other neutral third parties involved, such as a coach who will help you both tread through emotionally heavy issues (e.g. child custody) or a financial planner who will guide you in the direction of smart financial decisions.
+Each of you will hire an attorney with specific training in collaborative divorce.
+In addition, there will likely be other neutral third parties involved.
+For example, collaborative neutrals may include a coach to help you both tread through emotionally serious issues or a financial planner to help you understand and make smart financial decisions.

-The collaborative process requires you, your spouse, and your respective attorneys to sign an agreement that calls for both attorneys to withdraw if the threat of litigation arises or you fail to reach a settlement.
+The collaborative process requires you, your spouse, and your respective attorneys to sign an agreement that calls for both attorneys to withdraw if the threat of litigation arises or you fail to settle.

-The advantages of these alternative divorce processes include:
+The advantages of these alternative divorce processes include the following:

 • You remain in control of the divorce because you, and not a judge, are making the decisions

-• Agreements may be reached more quickly, which can reduce emotional toll and expense
+• You may reach agreements more quickly, reducing emotional toll and expense

-• A more positive long-term relationship with your former spouse, which is important when children are involved
+• A more favorable long-term relationship with your former spouse, which is especially important when children are involved

-• A gentler transition for the children, as conflict and hostility are minimized
+• A gentler transition for the children, as conflict and hostility are reduced

 • More privacy

-When it comes to divorce, you and your spouse have options other than the traditional route of litigation.
+Regarding divorce, you and your spouse have options other than the traditional litigation route.
 Which one you should choose depends on your situation, as every couple is different.
-If you truly believe that you and your soon-to-be-ex can cooperate in reaching a settlement, mediation or collaborative divorce could work very well for you.
-If you cannot agree on important issues, however, or, if, for example, there is a history of domestic violence in your relationship, then a litigated divorce may be a more appropriate solution.
+For example, if you and your soon-to-be-ex can cooperate (with help!) in reaching a settlement, mediation or collaboration could work very well for you.
+However, if you do not trust your spouse to be forthcoming or there is a history of domestic violence in your relationship, a litigated divorce may be a more appropriate solution.

-If you are thinking about getting divorced in Connecticut and want to explore the possibilities of mediation, collaborative divorce, or traditional litigation, contact Freed Marcroft today.
-We have years of experience in all three divorce processes and will help you select an option that matches your needs and circumstances.
+If you are considering getting divorced in Connecticut and want to explore the possibilities of mediation, collaborative divorce, or traditional litigation, contact Freed Marcroft today.
+We have years of experience in all three divorce processes and will help you understand and select an option that matches your needs and circumstances.

 Freed Marcroft LLC